mikepartelow/get-baked/pizza/doughs/altons-overnight.md

    2. let sit for 5-10 minutes (proceed to dough step 2 while waiting)
    3. mixture should foam and bubble
 2. Mix flour, sugar, salt with a whisk in a large mixing bowl.
+3. Once yeast is proofed...
+   1. Make a well in the center of the dry ingredients.
-3. Add olive oil to the large mixing bowl.
+   2. Slowly add olive oil to the well, mixing with the other ingredients.
-4. Once yeast is proofed, add it to the mixing bowl.
+   3. Slowly add the proofed yeast to the well, mixing with the other ingredients.
+   4. Add the remaining water.
-5. Mix with the spatula until dough comes together.
+4. Mix with the spatula until dough comes together.
-6. Place dough on floured silpat or cutting board.
+5. Place dough on floured silpat or cutting board.
-7. Fold dough three times.
+6. Fold dough three times.
-8. Let dough rest for a minute.
+7. Let dough rest for a minute.
-9. Windowpane test.
+8. Windowpane test.
 If dough does not pass, go back to step 7.
-10. Mass the dough and record final dough mass and flour type used.
+9. Mass the dough and record final dough mass and flour type used.
-11. Add to oiled proofing bucket.
+10. Add to oiled proofing bucket.
 Cover loosely.
 Mark dough level.
-12. Put in fridge for 18-24 hours.
+11. Put in fridge for 18-24 hours.

 ### Day 1: Baking Day